panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 The idea of event delegation is based on the event propagation mechanism.
 When a click event happens (or any other event that propagates):

 * The event travels down from `window`, `document`, root element and through the ancestors of the target element (capture phase)
-* The event occurrs on the target (the target phase)
+* The event occurs on the target (the target phase)
-* Finally, the event bubbles up through target's ancestors until the root element, `document` and `window` (the bubble phase).
+* Finally, the event bubbles up through the target's ancestors until the root element, `document` and `window` (the bubble phase).

-The event delegation is an useful pattern because it let's you listen for events on multiple elements with just one event handler.
+The event delegation is a useful pattern because it lets you listen for events on multiple elements with just one event handler.

 Making the event delegation work requires 3 steps:

 1. Determine the parent of elements to watch for events
-2. Attach the event listener to parent element
+2. Attach the event listener to the parent element
 3. Use `event.target` to select the target elements

 *Do you have any questions regarding the event propagation or event delegation?
 If so, please write a comment below!*